bbcomputerclub/bbcs-site/README.md

 # BB-Community-Service
-The new community service website.
-The old one can be found [here](http://www2.blindbrook.org/test/zkcs/login.html).
+The proposed community service website.
+The current one can be found [here](http://www2.blindbrook.org/test/zkcs/login.html).

 ## Building
 ```bash